archie9211/Note-Crack-Web/README.md

 - **🚀 Blazing Fast Performance:** Built with [Astro](https://astro.build/) for an edge-rendered, zero-JavaScript-by-default architecture.
 Pages are incredibly lightweight and load instantly, served from a Cloudflare data center near you.

+- **� Advanced SEO Optimization:**
+     - Dynamic meta tags and structured data for better search engine visibility
+     - Schema.org markup for articles and quizzes
+     - Breadcrumb navigation for improved crawling
+     - Content-specific keywords and meta descriptions
+     - Enhanced MCQ discoverability for exam-specific searches

-- **📱 Progressive Web App (PWA):** Fully installable on both desktop and mobile for a native app-like experience.
+- **�📱 Progressive Web App (PWA):** Fully installable on both desktop and mobile for a native app-like experience.

      - **Complete Offline Support:** A custom service worker aggressively caches all visited notes, static assets, and even the search index, making the app fully functional without an internet connection.
      - **Automatic Background Updates:** When new content is published, the app updates seamlessly in the background.
 Users get the latest version on their next visit without any disruptive prompts.